 3.1 The way in which prosecutions have historically been brought was set out in some detail in the paper on prosecutions considered by the Committee in November.
 In that paper it was noted that typically we prosecute subpostmasters for False Accounting combined with Theft, and/or Fraud.
-The choice of charge is largely dependent on whether we have obtained an admission of guilt, or other compelling evidence that the Defendant has taken money directly from us, or have only secured evidence that the Defendant covered up losses by falsely recording the branch's financial position (e.g. to avoid paying losses back and/or to keep their branch) on the Horizon system.
+The prosecutions are brought in accordance with the Code for Crown Prosecutors and the choice of charge is largely dependent on whether we have obtained an admission of guilt, or other compelling evidence that the Defendant has taken money directly from us, or have only secured evidence that the Defendant covered up losses by falsely recording the branch's financial position (e.g. to avoid paying losses back and/or to keep their branch) on the Horizon system.
 As will be recalled, typically Defendants plead guilty to a charge of False Accounting, with the charge of Theft then being dropped.

 3.2 In terms of the volume and cost of cases, over the past few years we have averaged about 250 investigations into possible criminal conduct a year, of which about 50 resulted in criminal prosecutions.
-The financial losses (to POL) in those cases where a prosecution was brought ranged between £1,738 and £175,260 per incident in 2012/2013, and £2,347 and

-£192,990 in 2013/2014.
+The financial losses (to POL) in those cases where a prosecution was brought ranged between £1,738 and £175,260 per incident in 2012/2013, and £2,347 and £192,990 in 2013/2014.
 The average cost of bringing a criminal prosecution the in 2012-2013 financial period was about £7,500 (£3,600 for the costs of our internal security investigators, plus £3,900 for our external solicitors).

-- 3.3 The amount recovered from Defendants in respect of stolen, misappropriated or unaccounted for stock or money in the cases closed so far in the 2013/2014 period was £741,182, or approximately £10,500 per case.
+3.3 The amount recovered from Defendants in respect of stolen, misappropriated or unaccounted for stock or money in the cases closed so far in the 2013/2014 period was £741,182, or approximately £10,500 per case.
 Total losses in those cases were £1,603,932, implying a recovery rate of 46%.
 These figures must, however, be treated with a degree of caution, as any amounts recovered must be seen as coincidental consequence of the current policy on prosecutions.
-It is clear from judicial pronouncements and the Rules of Court that the principal purpose of criminal prosecutions is to punish and deter wrongdoing, not to recover financial loss. - 3.4 POL does however frequently initiate actions in the civil courts for debts it believes are due and owing to it by subpostmasters.
+It is well established that the purpose of criminal prosecutions is to punish and deter wrongdoing, not to recover financial loss: this must be our guiding principle.
+Should we bring a prosecution for any other reason, Post Office and its Board run the risk of being accused of abusing the Criminal Justice System, with attendant reputational damage.

+3.4 POL does however frequently initiate actions in the civil courts for debts it believes are due and owing to it by subpostmasters.
 In 2012/13, the civil debt team (a team which is entirely separate to the criminal team) recovered approximately £1.9 million, and instructed external lawyers in 100 cases, at an average cost per case in 2012-2013 of about £1,200 (£400 for the costs of Former Agent Accounting Team, plus £800 for our external solicitors).
 It is not proposed at this stage to review the civil recovery process, as it outside the scope of the work undertaken by Project Sparrow.
-That said, the way that POL interacts with subpostmasters generally is in scope for the Business Improvement Project.
+That said, the way that POL interacts with subpostmasters generally is in scope for the Branch Support Programme.